AgoraIO/video-sdk-samples-android/ensure-channel-quality/README.md

 For the UI implementation of this example, refer to [`CallQualityActivity.kt`](../android-reference-app/app/src/main/java/io/agora/android_reference_app/CallQualityActivity.kt).

-## How to run this project
+## How to run this example

-To see how to run this project, refer to [README](../README.md) in the root folder or one of the complete product guides.
+To see how to run this example, refer to the [README](../README.md) in the root folder or one of the complete product guides.